tbarram/GlidePath/README.md

    Force = (G * mass1 * mass2) / (distance ^ 2)

+G is a constant, and all the masses are the same, so it's really just:

+	Force = 1 / (distance ^ 2)

 (It is sometimes better to turn off the trails so that you can focus on the effects of gravity.)

-Because of the distance in the denominator, the effect of gravity gets bigger as the objects get close - and since distance is squared, it is non-linear which is why the objects speed up so much as they get close.
+Because of the distance squared in the denominator, the effect of gravity
+gets way bigger as the objects get close - this is why the objects speed up so much as they get close.

+Small numbers in the denominator are influential.
+Especially when they're squared.

 You can change the # of objects.
 You can also drag objects around in order to try different starting configurations.
 For example, try dragging 2 objects